 Doserless grinders have no such chamber and grind immediately into your portafilter or attached coffee container.
 The advantage is that the coffee is always completely fresh while the downside is that it is somewhat slower.

-Most home grinders tend to be doserless and “dose” the coffee with either a pulse button which you hold down for as long as required, or a timer function which allow the user to walk away while the the coffee grinds.
+Most home grinders tend to be doserless and “dose” the coffee with either a pulse button which you hold down for as long as required, or a timer function which allows the user to walk away while the the coffee grinds.
 (As a side tip, the timers are generally far less reliable and accurate than they claim!)

 You will notice that the various coffee grinders offer anything from 16 to literally hundreds of grind settings.
 So how many do you need?
 Well again it depends on what brewing methods you will be catering to, and what size ground coffee it requires.

 As a general rule of thumb you will need: